The King's General: Genre

 The King's General has been classed as a gothic novel because of the prominence of archetypal gothic tropes.
 Included in these tropes is the motif of the 'distorted body', a trope the author deflects by attributing it to the protagonist and forcing the reader to experience the body through the view of the narrator.

 Another trope of gothic fiction employed by du Maurier is that of the secret room.
-Ever in the author's mind is a secret room in Memabilly in which a Cavalier's skeleton was found.
+Ever in the author's mind is a secret room in Menabilly in which a Cavalier's skeleton was found.
 The secret passage to the summer house is also a frequent motif, leading to the secret room which Honor discovers and in which local Royalists are hiding silver plate to support the King's cause, a fact she conceals when Menabilly is occupied by Parliamentarian forces.

 For the most part, du Maurier opts for using language contemporary to the time of writing.
-However, this contrast with the extensive and careful historical research, coupled with relatively modern attitudes and manners which are to be found in all her historical novels), can be uncomfortable: as one critic in The Times Literary Supplement claimed, "Though we readily accept that the public events [of The King's General] took place during the Civil War, it is impossible ever to believe the people lived in this period."
+However, this contrast with the extensive and careful historical research, coupled with relatively modern attitudes and manners which are to be found in all her historical novels, can be uncomfortable: as one critic in The Times Literary Supplement claimed, "Though we readily accept that the public events [of The King's General] took place during the Civil War, it is impossible ever to believe the people lived in this period."
 Critics like Horner and Zlosnik claim that rather than creating a conflict, this is actually an interplay, another way in which Du Maurier undermines the tropes of the gothic novel through its combination with the historical romance genre.

 The historical romance classification is also eluded, because despite Honor's early reference and the reader's expectation that the protagonist will marry and have children, Honor never mothers Richard's children, but rather acts as a substitute mother for his son Dick while he is rejected by his father.

 Homosexuality

 Some critics, including Horner and Zlosnik, suggest that Dick may be homosexual and that this is an aspect of his father's rejection of him throughout the novel.
 Characters in the novel portrayed as dominantly masculine, including Richard, suggest connections between being foreign and homosexual.
-Neither of these prejudices of Richard's are endorsed by Honor or the novel.
+Neither of these prejudices of Richard's is endorsed by Honor or the novel.